The third in a two-part series on insurance and lumbar artificial disc replacement surgery

 Dubaich, who had “bilateral foot pain, low back pain, left arm and hand weakness, right thigh numbness, right hip pain, and headaches,” was diagnosed with degenerative disc disease at L5-S1 by her physician, Brian Rudin, M.D.

 CIGNA rejected Dr. Rudin’s request for a pre-authorization deeming artificial disc replacement surgery “not medically necessary.”
-According to the health insurance giant’s medical coverage policy document, it states that fusion is the reimbursable course of treatment for patients.
+According to the health insurance giant’s medical coverage policy document, it states that spinal fusion is the reimbursable course of treatment for patients.
 But Dubaich, who was in agony, did not want fusion, nor did Rudin.

 So she fought back and, after hiring a law firm to take her case, over the course of a year, Gee ruled in her favor.